-The project aims to change the passive attitude that the public have toward corruption and motivate the public to support their own communications and share successful experience with the others.
+The project aims to change the passive attitude that the public has toward corruption and motivate the public to support their own communications and share the successful experience with the others.

 #1 Transfer knowledge about simple legal mechanisms that people can use to fight corruption in their everyday lives.

 #2 Apply this knowledge to tackle cases of corruption that affect the participants.

 #3 Inspire others to replicate their experiences and engage with a culture of fighting corruption.

 Margarita is a co-founder of a non-profit organisation in Colombia called Fundacion Koikos, which aims to empower people, who are in situations of vulnerability, to tackle everyday problems such as discrimination and corruption.

 After law school, she worked as a lawyer in Colombia for four years.
 She then did a Masters in Constitutional Law because she has a particular interest in Human Rights.
 She studied a second Masters degree in International Development in the UK, with the aim of being more qualified to contribute to projects that can improve people’s quality of life.

 After graduating, Margarita launched a prototype of the veg box in Bogota with the intention of making the food supply chain of agricultural products from small scale farmers more efficient.
 More recently she has gained experience evaluating projects of International Cooperation under the evaluation frame of the OECD.
 As a specialist in evaluation in Colombia, she became aware of the frequent abuses of governmental representatives in impoverished areas in Colombia.
 This experience inspired her to start a non-profit organisation to tackle the negative effects of power abuses.